FlavScents AInsights Entry: Galbanum Oil (CAS: 8023-91-4)

 5. Use in Fragrances

-Galbanum oil is a staple in the fragrance industry, particularly in chypre and fougère fragrance families.
-It serves as a top note, providing a fresh, green opening that enhances the overall complexity of the fragrance.
-Typical concentration ranges in perfumes are from 0.1% to 2%, depending on the desired effect and product type.
-Its volatility is moderate, contributing primarily to the top and middle notes of a fragrance composition.
+Galbanum oil is a staple in the fragrance industry, particularly in the creation of green and chypre perfumes.
+It is used to add a fresh, green top note and can also serve as a modifier to enhance the complexity of floral and woody compositions.
+Typical concentration ranges in fragrances vary, but it is often used at levels of 0.5% to 5% depending on the desired intensity.
+Its volatility places it primarily in the top to middle notes of a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts